Generally speaking, they tell me, a narrative consists of a

 dreams.
 Where they believe they will find a way home.

-Its a simple plot, but then plot is not what this is about.
-Its about a
+It’s a simple plot, but then plot is not what this is about.
+It’s about a

 ending seemed a little rushed, and the epilogue unnecessary (there are times when